14-760-S20-Team7/Packet-Scheduling/README.md

 ## Issues
 We have met a lot of problems during the deployment of Eiffel, here is the problems and our solutions:
 - **Fail to compile the Linux kernel**
-We recompiled Kernel 4.10 in github branch but encountered an error: undefined reference to` ____ilog2_NaN`.
-We figuered out that there were some problems in source code of old kernel version.
+We recompiled Kernel 4.10 in github branch but encountered an error: undefined reference to `____ilog2_NaN`.
+Later, we figured out that there were some problems in source code of old kernel version.
 Solution: apply patch to the kernel.

 - **Fail to deploy the custom queue as qdisc (Eiffel)**